How community physicians can expand clinical trial participant pools

 Strong sponsor–physician relationships do not just help with one study.
 They create a long-term pipeline for future trials.

-Example: An oncology sponsor worked with a regional network of primary care physicians to identify potential candidates.
-Within a year, physician referrals helped the sponsor cut the time to first-patient enrollment by 20 percent compared to previous trials.
+Example: In one oncology program, collaboration with a regional network of primary care physicians helped the sponsor shorten the time to first-patient enrollment compared to prior site-only recruitment approaches.

 Best Practices for Engaging Physicians